sancharib-git/capstone-llm/README.md

 Now that we have verified all our code locally, it is now time to deploy it to production environment.
 In our case this will be Conveyor.

-- login to Conveyor
+- login to Conveyor: `conveyor auth login`
-- create a Conveyor project with the following name: `capstone-llm-{user}` from the `capstone_llm` subfolder.
+- create a Conveyor project with the following name: `capstone-llm-{user}` from the root directory.
-- create a dags folder in `capstone_llm` subfolder and migrate your local dags to Conveyor by using the [ConveyorContainerOperatorV2](https://docs.conveyordata.com/technical-reference/airflow/operators/conveyor-container-operator-v2) and the [ConveyorSparkSubmitOperatorV2](https://docs.conveyordata.com/technical-reference/airflow/operators/conveyor-spark-submit-operator-v2)
+- Tweak teh `conveyor_example.py` to run your job using the [ConveyorContainerOperatorV2](https://docs.conveyordata.com/technical-reference/airflow/operators/conveyor-container-operator-v2).
-  - instead of using the AWS credentials directly, you should attach the `capstone_conveyor_llm` role when running your tasks.
+- instead of using the AWS credentials directly, as we did locally, you now attach the `capstone_conveyor_llm` role.
+- to test things out you can run: `conveyor run`
-- build and deploy your project
+- build and deploy your project: `conveyor build && conveyor deploy --env test`

 ## Useful commands
 Setup virtual environment: